Skip to main content

 • character development

-The character development is highly praised, especially given the large roster of over 16 playable characters, allowing for diverse and engaging narratives.
+The character development is impressive, especially given the large roster of over 16 playable characters, allowing for diverse and well-rounded growth across the cast.

 • emotional

-• “The world is fleshed out meticulously through interacting with NPCs and the environment, giving real emotional weight to each twist and turn.”
+• “There are times where the exposition is a tad heavy, especially when names of people, locations, wars, and kingdoms are delivered rapid-fire, but the world is fleshed out meticulously through interacting with NPCs and the environment to the point where there is real emotional weight of each twist and turn.”

 Buy The Great Gaias